r00tdaemon/ServesUp/README.md

-# Simserve
+# ServesUp
-Simserve is a server simulator which can be used to simulate server interactions of a program.
+ServesUp is a server simulator which can be used to simulate server interactions of a program.
 It is highly configurable as users can configure it to produce valid http responses for given set of requests.

 ## Files
 * `config_parse.py` - Parse the config.json file using the Config class.
 Also,